mtzortzi/Hate-Speech-detection-/README.md

-*Developed a pipeline for hate speech detection by scraping online content using BeautifulSoup, analyzing sentiment with VADER, and classifying text using OpenAI’s ChatGPT API.*
+**Developed a pipeline for hate speech detection by scraping online content using BeautifulSoup, analyzing sentiment with VADER, and classifying text using OpenAI’s ChatGPT API**

-**Empowering People of African Descent: Hate Speech, Violence and Racism- Training on Digital Skills and Civic Participation**
+*Empowering People of African Descent: Hate Speech, Violence and Racism- Training on Digital Skills and Civic Participation*

 Conducted a comprehensive sentiment analysis of online press and social media content across Greece, Italy, and Spain.
 The initial phase involved scraping online press articles to extract their text and titles, complemented by acquiring tweets labeled for hate speech from the TweetEval dataset available on Hugging Face.
 For __sentiment evaluation__, we employed __VADER (Valence Aware Dictionary and sEntiment Reasoner)__, a lexicon and rule-based tool that assigns a compound sentiment score alongside specific scores for positive and negative sentiments.
 To enhance our analysis, __we integrated API calls to ChatGPT 4.0-mini__, utilizing a meticulously crafted prompt refined through extensive experimentation.
 This approach enabled us to classify texts for the presence of racial hate speech targeting Black individuals and to assess whether the author's intent was racially motivated.
 Our goal was to construct a dataset encompassing columns for text, title, newspaper, sentiment, hate speech, hate speech explanation, author's motivation, and an explanation of the author's motivation.
 Leveraging large language models like ChatGPT facilitated the generation of detailed explanations for hate speech and the author's intent, thereby enriching the dataset with nuanced insights.